-This TLServer Email capability is first implemented in TLServer 1.0 and is carried forward to Version 2.0.
+This TLServer Email capability is first implemented in TLServer 1.0 and is carried forward to Version 2.0 and above.
 This method depends on the TLServer to periodically scan each configured PLC for the state of their email request flags and hence require that the TLServer be constantly connected to the PLC(s) via the serial port.
-(Another email support function available only to TLServer version 2.0 is described in the document for "File and Email Services")
+(Another email support function available only to TLServer version 2.0 and above is described in the next section: "File and Email Services")

-A PLC program raises an email request flag by setting the variable emEVENT[1] to a non negative value (see explanation on "Writing TRiLOGI Programs that Can Send Emails") whenever it needs to send an email.
+A PLC program raises an email request flag by setting the variable emEVENT [1] to a non-negative value (see explanation on "Writing TRiLOGI Programs that Can Send Emails" in the later part of this section) whenever it needs to send an email.
 The TLServer, upon sensing that an email request flag has been raised, will extract the sender, recipient and message strings from the PLC's internal variables and send them out using the pre-defined SMTP outgoing mail server.